HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 |  **Dwarrow**  | Can identify the origin of any craft  | Sink like a stone                                | Dwarrow tend to be short and stocky, and are fairly strong, able to wield heavy swords and shields with ease.
 With an average height of 4'5.
 They are one of the longer-lived races, alongside elves, living approximately 200 years.
 Known for their beards Dwarrow are a Sexless Kin though gender expression has made it's way into their culture. |

 ## [Classes](https://heringtonpress.github.io/systems/olc/olc-classes/)
 Classes define what you are good at.
 What distinguishes you as an adventurer.
 Select one Class, get it's starting gear and all of it's #A abilities.
+You can only ever have 4 Templates (#).
 ## Background
 Who you were before your career as an adventurer.
 When making a save you may bargain with the Guide to add the Background value to a Save.
 You start with 4 Background points that can be distributed as you like.
 A single Background can never be raised above 4.

+The More evocative or flavourful the background the better. below is a list of simple examples.

 | 1   | Alchemist  | 6   | Cleric      | 11  | Magician  | 16  | Performer  |
 | 2   | Blacksmith | 7   | Gambler     | 12  | Mercenary | 17  | Pickpocket |